Wasim27/wasocial-v2/README.md

 <!-- Technologies Used -->
 ### Technologies Used

 Here are some of the frameworks, libraries and kits used which I made efficient use of whilst creating the website.
-Using these certain technologies saves time allowing me to focus on the main features of the website.
+Using these certain technologies saves time, allowing me to focus on the main features of the website.

 * [Laravel](https://laravel.com)
 * [Laravel Breeze](https://laravel.com/docs/8.x/starter-kits)